akomakom/esp32-spa-controller/controller/README.md

 One-time step: Use Arduino IDE to upload SPIFFS to initialize the partition:
 `Tools->ESP32 Sketch Data Upload`  (You'll need the ESP32 additional boards installed)

+If you do not see that menu item, install https://github.com/me-no-dev/arduino-esp32fs-plugin

 ### Web Development for the UI

 `make upload-spiffs-via-http-inotifywait`